 Evocation of Kali during Vamacara Tantra yoga.

 Shamanism and Tantra in the Himalayas by Claudia Müller-Ebeling, Christian Rätsch, and Surendra Bahadur Shahi; translated by Annabel Lee.
 Inner Traditions, 2002.
 An in-depth examination of the role of psychoactive plants in the religious and shamanic practices of the region.
-A review by Timothy White: "Many readers initially may not notice the undercurrent of iconoclastic criticism that flows through many parts of the book, but the adversarial views of the authors are stated explicitly in the preface.
+A review by George Furestein.
+In another review by Timothy White, he says: "Many readers initially may not notice the undercurrent of iconoclastic criticism that flows through many parts of the book, but the adversarial views of the authors are stated explicitly in the preface.
 There, in rapid succession, the authors chastise political authorities who persecute users of psychoactives, they denigrate the superficiality of journalists who sensationalize shamanism, they ridicule misguided Westerners who have subverted the meaning of tantra, and they challenge academics who indulge in excessive theoretical analysis."